shubhamg2-optimus/Python_Reusable_Framework/README.md

 # Python_Reusable_Framework

-## This project have reusable frameworks for Web, Mobile, API and Database Testing
+## This project have reusable frameworks for Web, Mobile and API Testing

 ### Prerequisites